AzzeddineG/rst-temp-generator/README.md

 if on Linux :
 `./rstgen-linux`

 * A new folder has been created in my inital folder and it is named `generated_templates`.
-It contains three files named : `Senior Developer`, `Data Science Manager`, `Director of Sales` as it is specified in `data.json`.
+It contains three files named : `The resume of John Doe`, `The resume of Jane Smith`, `The resume of David Lee` as it is specified in `data.json`.